Nonlinear Traces: Overview

 \subsection{Traces in category theory}

 We highlight structures arising in the general theory of dualizable objects in symmetric monoidal higher categories (see also \cite{doldpuppe,may,PS}).
 For legibility, we suppress all $\oo$-categorical notations and complications from the introduction.
-Since an adequate theory of symmetric monoidal $(\oo,2)$-categories is not well documented, we will only use general 2-categorical language as a motivating and organizing principle.
-We make explicit below the precise (and minimal) amount of structure needed, which is readily available in the literature.
-(We make no claims to originality of this material, but in the absence of an obvious reference provide a detailed exposition for the benefit of the reader.)
+We rely on~\cite{GR} for the theory of symmetric monoidal $(\oo,2)$-categories, though only the formal outline of the theory is in fact needed for this paper.
+See~\cite{TV, HSS} for thorough treatments of the theory of traces in higher category theory.

 The basic notion in the theory is that of {\em dimension} of a dualizable object of a symmetric monoidal category $\cA$.
 By definition, for such an object $A$ there exists another $A^\vee$ together with a coevaluation map $\eta_A$ and evaluation map $\epsilon_A$ satisfying standard identities.
 By definition, the dimension of $A$ is the endomorphism of the the unit $1_\cA$ given by the composition